itmaybejj/linkpurpose/index.md

 You only have to list options you want to override; any "missing" keys will fall back to the defaults.

-### Custom icons via inline SVG
+### Custom icons via inline markup
-This is the default icon type, so you just need to provide the SVG you want overridden.
-E.g.:
+This is the default icon type, so you just need to provide the markup you want for the icon.
+E.g. to provide an image directly:
 ```html
 <script>
     const linkPurpose = new LinkPurpose({